algolia/instantsearch/packages/instantsearch-specs/content/widgets/breadcrumb.md

     description: Separator used in the attributes to separate level values
   - name: rootPath
     description: Prefix path to use if the first level is not the root level.
+  - name: transformItems
+  description: Function which receives the items, which will be called before displaying them.
+Should return a new array with the same shape as the original array.
+Useful for mapping over the items to transform, remove or reorder them
 ---